Ro Salarian: Lesbian Pirates from Outer Space (2006– )

 Salarian' second webcomic, I Was Kidnapped By Lesbian Pirates from Outer Space (usually shortened to Lesbian Pirates from Outer Space or LPFOS), created in 2006, centers on Susan Bell, a secretary living in the 1950s who is kidnapped by a group of titular lesbian pirates.
 Lesbian Pirates from Outer Space follows the humorous and occasionally risqué situations that develop as Susan lives alongside them, and chronicles Susan's eventual realization that she too is homosexual.
 The lesbian pirates are a race of Amazonesque beings who come from a planet referred to as "Lesbos-1," named after the Greek island of Lesbos.

 Salarian created the webcomic as an antidote to the portrayals of lesbians in the comics media.
 The webcomic is based on Cold War-era lesbian pulp novels.
 They entered the Platinum Comics Comic Book Challenge and were a finalist (first place going to D.J.
 Coffman for Hero by Night).
 As a result, Platinum Studios began publishing the webcomic via the Drunk Duck webcomics site; in May 2008, the first story arc was published in print.
 Prism Comics stated that the webcomic had "laugh out loud moments in every issue".
 The webcomic was one of the most popular titles on Drunk Duck since its debut.

 In November 2013, Salarian took all 18 chapters of Lesbian Pirates From Outer Space down from the web, where it had been hosted by Platinum Studios since 2007.
 They said the company had not paid them since 2007, and had strung them along for years with false promises.

 Darlin' It's Betta Down Where It's Wetta (2010– )

-Renowned for its many sexual puns, Darlin' It's Betta Down Where It's Wetta chronicles the misadventures of Pearl the mermaid, who only understands human genitalia as it is told through legends.
+Darlin' It's Betta Down Where It's Wetta chronicles the misadventures of Pearl the mermaid, who only understands human genitalia as it is told through legends.
 Until, a naked girl who has been shipwrecked appears and she quickly fills in the gaps of her anatomical knowledge-base.
 Then, she goes on an adventurous quest to find a vagina from the infamous Sea Witch.

 This book is part of their Filthy Figments collection and it is widely considered to be their most erotic release of all time.